 For more details on NREL's LCA harmonization analyses, see:

-- Special supplemental issue of the Journal of Industrial Ecology on Meta-Analysis of LCA, published by the Yale School of Forestry and Environmental Studies.
+- For all other technologies, see the special supplemental issue of the Journal of Industrial Ecology on Meta-Analysis of LCA, published by the Yale School of Forestry and Environmental Studies.

 For questions on NREL's LCA Harmonization Project, contact Garvin Heath via our Webmaster page.